 Dangar Island from Hawkesbury

-Download Emergency Plus app for any unforeseen situations.
-The app does not require mobile network and it shows the location of where you are.
-This is useful to let the emergency services know, in case there is any emergency.
+Download the Emergency Plus app for any unforeseen situations.
+The app does not require a mobile network; it shows your location.
+This is useful to inform the emergency services in case of any emergency.

-If you are a tourist, always make sure to have a good comprehensive travel insurance to cover yourself in case of any emergency.
+If you are a tourist, always have good comprehensive travel insurance to cover yourself in case of any emergency.